 We understand the importance of privacy and are committed to maintaining the confidentiality of your medical information.
 We make a record of the medical care we provide and may receive such records from others.
 We use these records to provide or enable other health care providers to provide quality medical care, to obtain payment for services provided to you as allowed by your health plan and to enable us to meet our professional and legal obligations to operate this Company properly.
-We are required by law to maintain the privacy of protected health information, to provide individuals with notice of our legal duties and privacy practices with respect to protected health information, and to notify affected individuals following a breach of unsecured protected health information.
+We are required by law to maintain the privacy of protected health information, to provide individuals with notice of our legal duties and privacy practices with respect to protected health information.
 This Notice describes how we may use and disclose your medical information.
-It also describes your rights and our legal obligations with respect to your medical information.
-If you have any questions about this Notice, please contact our Privacy Officer listed below.
+It also describes your rights and our legal obligations with respect to privacy Officer listed below.